Ernst Sieber

-Ernst Sieber ([ɛʁnst ˈziːbɐ]; 24 February 1927 – 19 May 2018) was a Swiss pastor and social activist who was one of the most popular and best known personalities associated with the Swiss Reformed Church.
+Ernst Sieber ([ɛʁnst ˈziːbɐ]; 24 February 1927 – 19 May 2018) was a Swiss pastor, social activist and politician who served one term as a member of the National Council (Switzerland) for the Evangelical People's Party.
+Sieber was one of the most popular and best known personalities associated with the Swiss Reformed Church.
 He was ordained in the Evangelical Reformed Church of the Canton of Zürich.

 In 1963 he initiated the basis for the relief organisation Sozialwerke Pfarrer Sieber, founded in 1988 for "disadvantaged people, to help to alleviate the hardships around addiction, disease, violence and homelessness".
-Sieber wrote books about his work as social worker to finance the foundation.

-From 1991 to 1995 he represented the citizens of the Canton of Zürich as member of the Evangelische Volkspartei (EVP) political party in the Nationalrat, the lower Swiss parliament's house.
+This was primarily financed by his activities as an author.

-Early life
+Early life and education

-Born as the son of Katharina Josepha née Hess and Hans, Sieber was raised in the municipality of Horgen on the Zürichsee, and was a citizen of Zürich.
+Sieber was born 24 February 1927 in Horgen, Switzerland, to Hans Sieber and Katharina Josepha (née Hess) Sieber.
 Sieber called himself a "dreamy child, I preferred to go fishing with my brother than to go to school", but also he said on occasion of an interview in February 2015: "The sense of justice and for the most vulnerable people in society has always been in me".

 Sieber first worked as a farmhand in the French-speaking part of Switzerland, and graduated from the former Zürich agricultural school Strickhof in the present-day Irchelpark in 1947.
 In 1950 he gained the Maturität diploma on a second-chance education.
 He decided to study theology and was ordinated at the Theological Faculty of the University of Zürich in 1956.